-Additionally, in the reporting period thanks to interagency (with FAO) and inter-project (with another UNDP project) collaboration, and consultations with local authorities, lists and information for relevant beneficiaries were obtained, and more than 85 households from displaced and vulnerable host families were identified in the bordering and remote regions of Syunik and Gegharkunik for provision of fodder for their livestock.
+In the previous reporting period thanks to interagency (with FAO) and inter-project (with another UNDP project) collaboration, and consultations with local authorities, lists and information for relevant beneficiaries were obtained, and 87 households from displaced and vulnerable host families were identified in the bordering and remote regions of Syunik and Gegharkunik for provision of fodder for their livestock.
 All the beneficiaries were contacted, verified and confirmed.
-The fodder procurement process was completed in this reporting periode distribution process started on December 25 in Syunik marz, and was planned to be finished around mid-January, 2022.
-More on the distribution in the next reporting period.
+The fodder procurement process was completed in January, 2022.
+Project conducted special Post-distribution monitoring (PDM) to identify gaps and satisfaction of the process.
+Almost all of the beneficiaries reported high satisfaction and effectiveness of the provided fodder and its importance in preserving their livestock throughout winter months.